Gharabawi/Booster_CI_CD_Project/README.md

 # Expected Behavior

-Adding the Jenkins file in either branch will result in the building of the pipeline using a slave with the label "ubuntu_doc", the branch dev will create a docker container named "django_dev" listening on port 8001 and the branch master will create a docker container named "django_master" listening on port 8000
+Adding the Jenkins file in either branch will result in the building of the pipeline using a slave with the label "ubuntu_doc", the branch dev will create a docker container named:
+    "django_dev" listening on port 8001
+and the branch master will create a docker container named:
+    "django_master" listening on port 8000

 # Dockerfile
 Builds an image and adds the required package and files to run the django App, Also executes commands on creation to spin up the App correctly.